yk-liu/yk-liu.github.io/_posts/2019-12-30-Computer-Code-for-Toric-Code/2019-12-30-Computer-Code-for-Toric-Code.md

 edit: 2019-12-30
 categories: Topology Code Publication
 tags: Triangulation Fortran Kiatev's-Toric-Code
 description: The post is my initial set up for Kitaev's toric code.
-The work is published on arXiv
+The work is published on arXiv.
 ---

 $$